Types of AI and Input Models Explained

 Pre-training vs. Fine Tuning

-What’s the difference between pre-training and fine tuning?
-Fine tuning is the process of adapting pre-trained models to specialized applications or narrower domains.
+- Pre-training is the process of adapting pre-trained models to specialized applications or narrower domains.
 LLMs, for example, are trained on a diverse data set used to represent a more generalized language model.
-On the other hand, fine tuning uses more specialized data, applied through a generalized framework, to gain insights.
-Essentially, fine tuning is a pre-trained LLM’s college education.

-The benefit of specialization is reduced data demands and cost, when compared with developing a model from scratch.
-Whereas a LLM requires terabytes of data, fine tuning will require megabytes or gigabytes.
-A LLM may require a few months to train; fine tuning could be done in days.
 In effect, fine tuning LLMs democratizes their utilization.
-The expectation is that we will see a handful of input models developed by a relatively small number of organizations, and that the majority of deployed LLMs will be fine-tuned refinements of these input models.
+The expectation is that a handful of input models will be developed by a small number of organizations, and the majority of deployed LLMs will be fine-tuned refinements of these input models.

 How to Fine-Tune an AI Model